oracle-livelabs/converged/obaas/check-processing/check-processing.md

 You will implement this using three microservices:

 * The Account service you created in the previous lab will have the endpoints to manipulate journal entries
-* A new "Check Processing" service will listen for messages and process them by calling calling the appropriate endpoints on the Account service
+* A new "Check Processing" service will listen for messages and process them by calling the appropriate endpoints on the Account service
 * A "Test Runner" service will simulate the ATM and the back office and allow you to send the "deposit" and "clearance" messages to test your other services

 ![The Check service](images/check-service.png " ")

 ## Task 2: Update the Account service to add the Journal

-Starting with the account service that you built in the previous lab, you will the the JPA model and repository for the journal and some new endpoints.
+Starting with the account service that you built in the previous lab, you will the JPA model and repository for the journal and some new endpoints.

 1. Create the Journal model